yogidevendra/docs/docs/troubleshooting.md

 ### Application goes from accepted state to Finished(FAILED) state

 Check if your application name conflicts with any of the already running applications in your cluster.
-Apex do not allow two application with same names run simultaneously.
+Apex does not allow two applications with the same name to run simultaneously.
 Your STRAM logs will have following error:
 “Forced shutdown due to Application master failed due to application
 \<appId\> with duplicate application name \<appName\> by the same user
 \<user name\> is already started.”

-### ConstraintViolationException while application launch
+### ConstraintViolationException during application launch

 Check if all @NotNull properties of application are set.
 Apex operator properties are meant to configure parameter to operators.
 Some of the